explosion/spaCy/docs/source/updates.rst

 ----------------

 * Parser produces richer dependency labels following the `ClearNLP scheme`_
 * Training data now includes text from a variety of genres.
-Most users should see a substantial improvement in accuracy.
 * Parser now uses more memory and is slightly slower, due to the additional labels.

+Most users should see a substantial increase in accuracy from the new model.
-* Be sure to redownload data, with **python -m spacy.en.download all**
+Be sure to redownload data, with **python -m spacy.en.download all** Long post on accuracy evaluation and model details coming soon.

 .. _ClearNLP scheme: https://github.com/clir/clearnlp-guidelines/blob/master/md/dependency/dependency_guidelines.md